Hidra27zz/DoAn_IS336/README.md

 ---

-**🎯 Ready to revolutionize warehouse operations with AI-powered management!**
+**Ready to revolutionize warehouse operations with AI-powered management!**

-*Built with ❤️ for the future of intelligent logistics*
+*Built with care for the future of intelligent logistics*